• Home

 Tuesday, September 3, 2024

-Nolan Townsend, CEO of Lexeo Therapeutics and former President of Pfizer, shares powerful lessons on how headwinds build resilience in this Leading in the B-Suite interview with Rhonda Morris and The ExCo Group‘s Adam Bryant.
+Nolan Townsend, CEO of Lexeo Therapeutics and former President at Pfizer, shares powerful lessons on how headwinds build resilience in this Leading in the B-Suite interview with Rhonda Morris and The ExCo Group‘s Adam Bryant.

 Morris: What were some early influences that shaped who you are today?